The start of the 2008 saw RML introducing a further evolution

 of June 2006, the change proved to be a wise one.

-alternators are fitted for reliability, lightweight magnesium
+were fitted for reliability, lightweight magnesium castings

-braking is by 355 mm diameter carbon discs.
+was by 355 mm diameter carbon discs.

 In